utdcrypto/Org-Website/src/pages/posts/post-03.md

 ---
 title: Code Authority
 subtitle: >-
-  They are a Microsoft-certified software development firm that provides custom software development services to businesses in Dallas, Texas and nationwide.
+  A Microsoft-certified software development firm that provides custom software development services to businesses in Dallas, Texas and nationwide.
 excerpt: >-
-  Code Authority is a Microsoft-certified software development firm that provides custom software development services to businesses in Dallas, Texas and nationwide.
+  A Microsoft-certified software development firm that provides custom software development services to businesses in Dallas, Texas and nationwide.
 content_img:
   enabled: true
   path: images/pic10.jpg